genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 	fractional size.
 All item sizes are then adjusted to bring the total back to 100%.

 :::info
-The size is defining the size of the component _compared_ to the siblings _within_ the context of the component's parent.
+The size defines the size of the component _compared_ to the siblings _within_ the context of the component's parent.
 :::

 ## JavaScript API

 The JavaScript API is [accessed through the methods on the root layout object](./docs/api/foundation-layout.foundationlayout.md) and allows for saving/loading the layout state, and dynamically adding items to the layout at runtime.

-### Dynamic Registration and Adding Items
+### Dynamic registration and adding items

-To have a pane displayed on the layout system it must be *registered* with the layout system.
-When using the [declarative API](#declarative-html-api) the layout system takes care of this for you, but as you start to dynamically add items and then serialise the layout you need to consider which panes are registered.
-See [this contained example](#contained-example) which allows the user to dynamically add pre-determined items to the layout.
+To have a pane displayed on the layout system, it must be *registered* with the layout system.
+When using the [declarative API](#declarative-html-api), the layout system takes care of this for you, but as you start to add items dynamically and then serialise the layout, you need to consider which panes are registered.
+See [this contained example](#contained-example), which allows the user to add pre-determined items to the layout dynamically.

 :::tip
-If you are only using the declarative API, and not using any dynamic integrations with JavaScript, then you shouldn't need to set the registration names of any items as all the same items will be registered when you load a previously saved layout.
-If you are dynamically adding items too though it is highly recommended to manually set the registration names of items to make it easier to figure out what is and is not registered.
+If you are only using the declarative API, and not using any dynamic integrations with JavaScript, then you shouldn't need to set the registration names of any items, as all the same items will be registered when you load a previously saved layout.
+If you are dynamically adding items as well, it is highly recommended to set the registration names of items manually.
+This makes it easier to figure out what is and is not registered.
-* When using the declarative API use the `registration` attribute on the `<foundation-layout-item>` component
+* When using the declarative API, use the `registration` attribute on the `<foundation-layout-item>` component.
-* When using the JavaScript API set the `registration` optional parameter on the [registered element config](./docs/api/foundation-layout.registeredelementconfig.md).
+* When using the JavaScript API, set the `registration` optional parameter on the [registered element config](./docs/api/foundation-layout.registeredelementconfig.md).
 :::

 #### [Register Item](./docs/api/foundation-layout.foundationlayout.registeritem.md)

-This API allows you to register an item at runtime, but it will not be displayed in the layout.
+This API enables you to register an item at runtime, but it will not be displayed in the layout.
 This could be used to register components in anticipation of displaying them when loading a serialised layout - [see this example](#loading-serialised-layouts).

 #### [Add Item](./docs/api/foundation-layout.foundationlayout.additem.md)